April 1996 Palo Alto, California

 “So they’ll figure it out,” I offered.
 Easy to say, there in the shade on the bench in the park.

 So I’ll always be grateful to Phyllis, the woman who, over time, took each of our sons into her home five hours a day for three years of their lives, six years of mine.
 In Phyllis’s playroom, I got to watch a woman with a gift for young children.
 You could tell she enjoyed the little ones, and they trusted her.
 Weather permitting, she spent afternoons in her front yard with a baby on one hip, while the toddlers poured and pounded at the sand table or circled the driveway on their Big Wheels.
-Even our skeptical firstborn cooperated with Phyllis, proud to become one of her helpers as he began to discover his own competencies.
+Even our skeptical firstborn cooperated with Phyllis, proud to be one of her helpers as he began to discover his own competencies.

 Like Stephanie, Phyllis was caring for other people’s children only while hers were young—she would go back to office work later, but for a few key years she wanted to be at home with the next generation.
 She was reading books on child development and delighting in everybody’s milestones, herself a real part of each child’s life.
 My husband and I felt lucky to have met her.